RedDocMD/cork/README.md

 ### Locations

+Cork accepts a path for its config file by the `-c/--config` option.

-Cork looks at the following places for a config file (in the specified order):
+Otherwise, Cork looks at the following places for a config file (in the specified order):

 1. `$HOME/.cork.yml`
 2. `$HOME/.cork/cork.yml`